 Statistical Analysis

 First, a penetration resistance (PR) map was generated to determine the distribution of this property in the study site.
-For this, a linear interpolation with kriging was made [30]with the software Surfer 10.
-Areas of high PR and low PR were calculated based in the median of the PR as threshold value and then used as blocking criteria.
+For this, a linear interpolation with ordinary kriging was made in R using the package gstat 2.0-9 [30].
+Areas of high PR and low PR were calculated based in the median (485000 Pa) of the PR as threshold value and then used as blocking criteria.

 A randomized complete block design (RCBD) was established, using areas with high and low PR as blocking criteria.
-In each block, a 2-factorial treatment was applied, from the combination of (i) two relative positions to the tractor's track (in-the-wheel-track (IT) and outside-the-wheel-track (OT)) and (ii) two relative positions to the plow layer (topsoil and subsoil) with a total of 4 treatments.
+In each block, a 2-factorial treatment was applied, from the combination of (i) two relative positions to the tractor's track (places with frequent crossing of machinery (+M) and places without crossing (-M)) and (ii) two relative positions to the plow layer (topsoil and subsoil) with a total of 4 treatments.
 Four repetitions of each treatment where randomly distributed in each block.

 To determine the treatment effect, an ANOVA was conducted with a confidence level of 95% using the Infostat software [31].
 In case of significant differences, the treatments were analyzed with the test of multiple comparisons of the Least Significant Difference (LSD) (α ≤ 0.05).
 Results of hydraulic conductivity (K) were determined based on a linear regression of Kh by the supplied tension (100, 200, 400 and 600 Pa).
 Then the regression coefficients were compared through a t-test, comparing pairs with the slopes and intercepts of the linear model.
 Moreover, a generalized linear mixed model (GLMM) was performed with the whole set of data (Kh for four repetitions at four soil water pressure stages, n = 16) and normalized distributions, when data did not show normal distribution and therefore the assumptions for errors were not fulfilled [32].
 Because both approaches gave comparable results, the first statistical analysis is presented as representative of the Kh, but GLMM was used to determine the confidence intervals for intercepts (95%), equivalent to Ksat.